keithleffler/keithleffler_fw_takehome/ARCHITECTURE.md

 This file is referenced in `playwright.config.ts` via the `globalSetup` option, and the `storageState` path is shared through configuration.

+The JWT tokens for the application are valid for 8 hours.
+The tests could be further sped up by:
+* auth.setup.ts attempts to load playwright/.auth/user.json
+* if the file is located, decode the JWT token and retrieve the expiration date / time.
+* Log in via the UI if no file is found or if the existing token has expired or nearly expired
+* Otherwise, use the existing token

 ## Bruno Collection

 The `bruno/` folder contains a structured collection of API requests used to explore and validate backend behavior.
 Bruno is used during test development to: